HewlettPackard/Docker-SimpliVity/ops/README.md

 17. Click Done and wait for the install to finish.
 Reboot and log in into the system using the VM console.
 18. The Red Hat packages required during the deployment of the solution come from two repositories: `rhel-7-server-rpms` and `rhel 7-server-extras-rpms`.
 The first repository can be found on the Red Hat DVD but the second cannot.
-There are two options, with both requiring a Red Hat Network account.
+There are two options, with both options requiring a Red Hat Network account.
-  - Use Red Hat subscription manager to register your system.
+  - **Option 1:** Use Red Hat subscription manager to register your system.
 This is the easiest way and will automatically give you access to the official Red Hat repositories.
-It does require having a Red Hat Network account though, so if you don’t have one, you can use a different option.
 Use the `subscription-manager register` command as follows.
 ```
 # subscription-manager register --auto-attach
 ```